A clean layout featuring examples of minimalist and fine-line small tattoo designs, styled as an expert informational guide.

 What is the best daily aftercare routine for small ink?

-• Wash the area gently twice a day with lukewarm water and fragrance-free, antibacterial soap.
+1. Wash: Clean gently twice a day with lukewarm water and fragrance-free, antibacterial soap.

 Can I swim or take a bath after getting a small tattoo?